 It’s so amazing that after three years of launching, we can see the world through the #WhereGalsWander Tribe.
 I startedWhereGalsWander because I wanted to connect, with myself and with the world.
 It’s so amazing that since our launch in April 2017 that we were able to create not just content, but we created a community!
 I’m sharing some of the content from our WhereGalsWander tribe so you too, can see the world as they see it.

-Our Three Year Celebration of WhereGalsWander
+Our Three Year Celebration of #WhereGalsWander

 Whoever would have thought we would have gotten here?
 But we didn’t do it alone.
 And that’s why I had to write this blog.

-So here’s the thing, I started WhereGalsWander as a way to connect with my Gal, my best friend, and neighbor for the last 10 years when we lived across the street.
+So here’s the thing, I started WhereGalsWander as a way to connect with my Gal, my best friend, and neighbor for the last 10 years.
+We lived across the street.
 First I relocated from our sleepy little town of Plainfield, Illinois to Los Angeles, and a year later she moved out to Phoenix.
 By committing to posting our adventures it forced us 1) to stay in touch and 2) to push ourselves out of comfort zones in order to have some content to share.

 See The World with WhereGalsWander